SciRuby/sciruby.com/source/_posts/2015-08-17-ruby-wrappers-for-symengine.markdown

 ### SymEngine::Rational

-You can also make objects of class `SymEngine::Rational` that is the SymEngine counterpart for `Rationals` in Ruby.
+You can also make objects of class `SymEngine::Rational` which is the SymEngine counterpart for `Rationals` in Ruby.:
 ```ruby
 c = Rational('2/3')
 d = SymEngine::Rational.new(c)

 => 2/3
 ```
-Like any other `Basic` object arithmetic operations can be done on this one too.
+Like any other `Basic` object arithmetic operations can be done on this rational type too.:
 ```ruby
 (a-d).to_s
 => "34/3"
 ```
 ---
 You **need not create** an instance of `SymEngine::Integer` or `SymEngine::Rational`, every time you want to use them in an expression that uses many `Integer`s.
 Let us say you already have `Integer`/`Rational` object.
-Even then you can use them without having to create a new `SymEngine` object.
+Even then you can use them without having to create a new `SymEngine` object.:
 ```ruby
 k = (1 / (x * y) - x * y + 2) * (c + x * y) # c is a Rational object, not SymEngine::Rational
 k.to_s